 When it comes to developing a property, there’s a lot of jargon and technical terms floating around.
 At Little Fish Property Developments, we’re here to help.

 We understand that you’re interested in maximising the value of your land, but that you might not be up to scratch with all the jargon.
 That’s why we’re here to explain what a dual occupancy subdivision is.

-A dual occupancy technically means two properties on one block of land.
+Dual occupancy designs technically mean two properties on one block of land.
 But when we talk about a dual occupancy development, you could have two, three or even four or more units or townhouses on the one block, depending on the size of the block.

 Before we dive in, if you’ve been thinking about doing a dual occupancy in Melbourne, we think it has a big upside.
 Here’s why.